cosmos/cosmos-sdk/docs/architecture/adr-027-deterministic-protobuf-serialization.md

 4. `repeated` fields of scalar numeric types must use [packed encoding](https://developers.google.com/protocol-buffers/docs/encoding#packed)
 5. Varint encoding must not be longer than needed:
-    * The highest 6 bits for 10-byte varints must be `0`.
-10-byte varints are
-      10 groups of 7 bits, i.e. 70 bits, of which only the lowest 70-6=64 are
-      useful.
     * No trailing zero bytes (in little endian, i.e. no leading zeroes in big endian).
 Per rule 3 above, the default value of `0` must be omitted, so this rule does not apply in such cases.
-    * Highest 4 bytes of 8 must be `0` for 32-bit ints.
-Varints are always
-      64-bit uints, regardless of the numeric type being serialized, but with 32-bit ints the highest 4 bytes of the decoded 8 bytes are not useful.
+    * The maximum value for a varint is `FF FF FF FF FF FF FF FF FF 01`.
+      In other words, when decoded, the highest 6 bits of the 70-bit unsigned integer must be `0`.
+(10-byte varints are 10 groups of 7 bits, i.e.
+      70 bits, of which only the lowest 70-6=64 are useful.)
+    * The maximum value for 32-bit values in varint encoding is `FF FF FF FF 0F` with one exception (below).
+In other words, when decoded, the highest 38 bits of the 70-bit unsigned integer must be `0`.
+        * The one exception to the above is _negative_ `int32`, which is encoded using the full 10 bytes for sign extension.
-    * For Booleans, the value must be `0` or `1`.
+    * The maximum value for Boolean values in varint encoding is `01` (i.e. it must be `0` or `1`).
 Per rule 3 above, the default value of `0` must be omitted, so if a Boolean is included it must have a value of `1`.

 While rule number 1. and 2. should be pretty straight forward and describe the default behavior of all protobuf encoders the author is aware of, the 3rd rule